biowpn/itertools/README.md

 This is closer to the flavor of existing STL algorithms.

-That some `itertools` functions do not have such overloads are merely due to my incapability to implement one for them.
+That some `itertools` functions do not have such overloads are merely due to my incapability.
+Any help here is greatly appreciated!
+See the [Limitations](#limitations) section for the list of them.

 ### 3. Memory Efficient

-`itertools` family operate with iterators and **never** copy elements pointed to.
+`itertools` family operate iterators and **never** copy elements pointed to.
 They never allocate memory dynamically.
-Everything is done on an **lazy-evaluation** basis.
+Everything is done on a **lazy-evaluation** basis.

 ### 4. Fast

-`itertools` family operate with iterators.
-All comparisions are done on them, **never** on the elements pointed to.
-This keeps dereferencing to a minimum (in fact, dereferencing only happens when the user specifically needs so).
+`itertools` family operate iterators.
+All comparisions are done on iterators, **never** on the elements pointed to.
+This keeps dereferencing to a minimum (in fact, dereferencing only occurs when user specifically requires so).

 ## Usage